 Interested in trademarking your domain and earning the rights and protections that accompany registered marks?
 This is a worthwhile path if certain conditions are met.
 Applying to register your domain as a trademark makes sense depending on the domain itself, if you’re selling anything, and how the domain intersects with the rest of your brand.

 We know, it’s sort of a confusing subject.
 Keep reading to learn more.

 What’s the Difference Between Trademarks and Domains?

 Trademarks and domain names serve inherently different functions, though they are both valuable brand assets.
-While trademarks help consumers tell goods and services apart, domain names help consumers find those products and services online.
+While trademarks are a form of intellectual property that help consumers identify the source of particular goods and services, domain names help consumers find those products and services online.